Eminent Legal Philosophers

 U of Michigan Public Law Research Paper No. 382

 Keywords: H.L.A.
-Hart, Ronald Dworkin, Joseph Raz, jurisprudence, positivism, coercive model, John Austin, Jeremy Bentham, Oliver Wendell Holmes, gunman, command theory, definition state, definition of sovereign, game theory, Interpretivism, service conception, student-edited law reviews, two-year law school
+Hart, Ronald Dworkin, Joseph Raz, jurisprudence, coercion, positivism, coercive model, John Austin, Jeremy Bentham, Oliver Wendell Holmes, gunman, command theory, definition of state, definition of sovereign, game theory, Interpretivism, service conception, internal perspective